Description

 - Remove the pork from the Instant Pot.
 Add the sauerkraut mixture, but leave behind any accumulated juices in the bottom of the bowl.
 Stir.
 Add the pork on top of it.

-- With the valve set to sealing, set the Instant Pot to pressure cook for 5 minutes.
-After the 5 minutes, allow the pressure to do a natural release (that is, keep the valve at sealing) for 5 minutes.
-Then turn the valve to venting.
+- With the valve set to Sealing, set the Instant Pot to pressure cook for 5 minutes.
+After the 5 minutes, allow the pressure to do a natural release (that is, keep the valve at Sealing) for 5 minutes.
+Then turn the valve to Venting.
 Once all pressure has released and the button has dropped, take off the lid.

 - Use an instant read thermometer and make sure that the pork is at least 145F.** If it is not, set the instant pot to pressure cook for another 5-10 minutes, depending on how far from 145F it is.